LivePersonInc/developer-center/pages/Documents/MessagingChannels/PushNotificationService/Configuration/push-proxy.md

      * Android Registration for Push Method: See SDK’s  [registerLPPusher](android-registerlppusher.html) method.

      * IOS Registration for Push: The app name is usually the Bundle ID or an alternate ID.
-See SDK’s [registerPushNotifications](mobile-app-messaging-sdk-for-ios-sdk-apis-monitoring-api.html#registerpushnotifications) method on how to register. **Note** that in debug mode, the SDK appends a "-Dev" string to the bundle ID on registration to push.
+See SDK’s [registerPushNotifications](mobile-app-messaging-sdk-for-ios-sdk-apis-monitoring-api.html#registerpushnotifications) method on how to register. **Note:** In debug mode, the SDK appends a "-Dev" string to the bundle ID on registration to push.
 You can either configure a different endpoint for this mode or create a “duplicate” configuration to match the new ID (i.e. `com.mybrand.app-Dev`).

 * **End Point URL**: an end URL to be used for the relevant app’s push.